Maalot Educational Network | Evaluated Learning Experience

 Upon successful completion of this course, students will be able to: describe and analyze Talmudic disputes in Bava Basra; demonstrate mastery of the intricate and detailed arguments of the Talmudic glosses and a wide range of commentaries; distill the various opinions that constitute the legal discussion; and appraise the relationship between them and conceptualize the abstract principles at the core of the discussion.

-Major topics taught in this course include: Chazaka, shor hamuad, self-interested witnesses, machzik, amount of time needed to establish ownership, intentionally false witnesses, and migu.
+Major topics include Chazaka, shor hamuad, self-interested witnesses, machzik, amount of time needed to establish ownership, intentionally false witnesses, and migu.
 Topics and sources may vary.
 Methods of instruction include lecture, discussion and textual preparations.
-Prerequisite: Three previous Talmud courses, basic familiarity with the topics dealt with in the Tractate.
+Prerequisites: Three previous Talmud courses, basic familiarity with the topics dealt with in the Tractate.

 In the upper division baccalaureate degree category, 8 semester hours in Talmud, Judaic Studies, Religious Studies or Theology (3/21).